 Affleck was sued for $2 million by one woman and $2.25 million by the other.
 Both cases were settled out of court for an undisclosed amount in 2010.

-Affleck has repeatedly denied the allegations.
+Affleck repeatedly denied the allegations for years.

 At the time the suits were filed, Affleck denied the claims and threatened to countersue.
 Affleck’s lawyer initially told People: “The complaint will be vigorously defended and cross-claims will be filed.”
 They never did counter-sue and settled out of court.